junhecui/wechat-chatbot/README.md

 # WeChat Assistant Chatbot

 This WeChat assistant chatbot uses keyword recognition and text similarity to automate responses to messages, reducing the need for human intervention.
+It was developed with corporate settings in mind, for efficiently handling customer inquiries, providing quick responses to common questions, and improving overall communication workflows.
+The automation this bot provides can save time and enhance productivity by automating routing activities.

 Developed by Jun He Cui at his internship at 麦斯信通科技(大连)有限公司.